Thin lens: Image formation

-which is known as the thin lens equation.
+which is known as the Gaussian thin lens equation, which sign convention is the following.

+There are other sign conventions such as Cartesian sign convention where the thin lens equation is written as$${1\over s_o} + {1\over f} = {1\over s_i}.$$For a thick lens, the same form of lens equation is applicable with the modification that parameters in the equation are with respect to principal planes of the lens.

 Physical optics

-In scalar wave optics a lens is a part which shifts the phase of the wave-front.
-Mathematically this can be understood as a multiplication of the wave-front with the following function:
+In scalar wave optics, a lens is a part which shifts the phase of the wavefront.
+Mathematically this can be understood as a multiplication of the wavefront with the following function: